w5xd/ASW12V/README.md

  The jumpers are most easily installed (and removed) on the bottom side of the PCB.
 The jumpers corresponding to (1) and (2) are at the top of the picture, the ones for (4), the INPUT to INPUT, are at the bottom and the ones for (3) are between.

- The 3A maximum current is for the OUTPUT terminal block.
-The circuit board traces are wide enough for a total of 3A to the VCC and GND connectors on that terminal block.
+ The circuit board traces are wide enough to suppoart a total of 3A to the VCC and GND connectors on each terminal block.

 Construction